Autism Added Authorization

 SPED 522 Positive Behavior Support

 The course encourages the development of an educational approach to supporting positive behaviors in the classroom and community.
-Regulations mandated by Hughes AB 2386.
 Behavior Intervention Case Manager (BICM) certificate provided to qualified personnel.

 Please note: This course is offered through Open University and requires registration through their website.
 One or more sections may be offered in any online format.